-This refactoring allows you to change name of any symbol defined in your solution.
-All references to and usages of the symbol are updated automatically.
+This refactoring allows you to change name of any symbol or project in your solution.
+All references to and usages of the symbol will be updated automatically.

 Using the refactoring for different C# entities

-Here is the list of C# entities that you can rename with this refactoring:
+Here is the list of entities that you can rename with this refactoring:

 You can also change its nesting level of the namespace.
 For example, you can rename namespace

 If the renamed type is located in file with the same name, ReSharper renames the containing file, too.

 If the renamed type is a part of a hierarchy of types with similar names, e.g.

 class Foo : IFoo, you will be able to choose whether to rename the related types.

 If the method is a part of inheritance/implementation hierarchy, the related methods are renamed as well.

 If the method has overloads, you will be able to choose whether to rename the overloads.